pschwede/AnchorBot/README.md

 And I checked existing methods to handle this:

 * RSS feed readers automatically check pages for news and display them in an equal way (Browser extensions like Readability unify, too, but fail some times)
 * Reddit and other bookmark communities vote up interesting stuff (Users click the up-arrow) so, ideally, there's a Highscore of must-see content.
 Also, Twitter friends post stuff they recommend to look at (it could also be regarded as up-vote)
 * Browser extensions like read-it-later, update-scanner help with timing and observation
 * Automated content curators like Paper.li make layouted summaries of tweeted content but don't really fit my needs.
 * Feed.ly is a proprietary server based interface for Google Reader with some internal, intransparent upvote-mechanisms.
 But you need to use your Google Account Cookie in order to use it.

 Well they all are nice ideas, but they would all be of better use, if working all together.
 Additionally I thought about the majority of personal computers that run and idle while showing some text in a browser.

 So I came to the idea to write a script that does the main things I needed automatically while browsing or coding.
 It's loop would be, to download news streams like rss and twitter, display them in a pleasuring way and find out what might interesting to the reader most likely.

 The importance of news could be detected by…

 * emphasizement: the number sources that posted about the same topic/keyword (including friends)
 * user behavior: the number of readings of articles with the same keyword
 * uniqueness: not contained words that are in almost every article (of the same source)

 Also, for more comfort, the reader should automatically…

 * merge articles that share the same story and present them to the user on demand
 * gather images and more text about the story in the case it's not illustrative, intuitive enough or needs to be "clicked for more"
 * fold together similar topics, to also show the lesser scoring articles
 * provide an ability to upvote articles on social communities
 * (in future) reduce down-traffic by sharing the curation work with friends
 * (in future) build a p2p news network

 It's supposed to be customizable, transparent and trustable (therefore open source).
+I also suppose, this should also be positive for the internet's health.

 So, this is what I came up with so far.
+I know, this can reduce the objective flooding only in a pretty minimal way.
 Please contact me on github to tell me what you think about it.

 Related Projects
 ----------------